 Entrance to the cathedral is free, just like all of the other cathedrals in Tbilisi.

-Cheap eats and drinks
+Cheap eats and drinks in Tbilisi

-Georgia is a great country for eating on a budget… so long as you’re not too health conscious or on a gluten-free diet.
+Georgia is a great country for eating on a budget… so long as you’re not too health-conscious or on a gluten-free diet.
 Georgians love all things breaded and then breaded again, preferably with healthy doses of cheese or meat or potatoes or all of the above involved.
 They even have “Flour” sections on some menus in restaurants.

 On average, we spent $10/25 GEL per person on food and drinks each day.
-That includes water, coffee, meals and beers.
+That includes water, coffee, meals, and beers.

 Cue the “say whaaaat?!” track.